Posted by: Kaplan Real Estate Education

 Once you have passed the three course final examinations, you are eligible to sit for the state licensing exam.
 This state’s real estate salesperson exam consists of 150 multiple-choice questions.
 You have 3 hours and 15 minutes to complete the exam.
 You must score 70% or better to pass.

 Have you figured out which state we used in the example?
 The answer is…California.
-The California Bureau of Real Estate processes tens of thousands of new real estate license applications and keeps track of over 350,000 current licensees each year.
+The California Department of Real Estate processes tens of thousands of new real estate license applications and keeps track of over 350,000 current licensees each year.

 Each State’s Real Estate Licensing Requirements are Different